124399/Js-hindi/README.md

 # Js-hindi
-A code repository for js
+A code repository for js \n
 Author - Khan Wasim